blh119/Intro-to-Data-Mining/README.md

 # Intro-to-Data-Mining
-Six Projects from Math - 4800 course at New York City College of Technology
+Seven Projects from Math - 4800 course at New York City College of Technology

 Project 1 - Gives an introduction to R working with matricies.
 Also, calculating the average error between two functions